ncbi/vadr/documentation/advbuild.md

 The relevant field is the `seq coords` field, so the relevant value is `4409..5302:+`.

-So all of the relevant values for all arguments are:
+So all of the relevant values for the `build-add-to-blast-db.pl` script are:

 | command-line argument    | value |
 |--------------------------|-------------------------|